Whangārei crash Northland's second fatality of Christmas/New Year Holiday

 Homaria also noted her sister’s caring, generous side.

-Last night’s death took Northland’s road toll to 37 for the year - 10 ahead of the 2021 total.
+Last night’s death took Northland’s road toll to 37 for the year.